MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-code.md

 ---
-title: Code configuration for enabling Teams SSO for tabs
+title: Code configuration for enabling SSO for tabs
-description: Describes code configuration for enabling Teams SSO for tabs ms.topic: how-to ms.localizationpriority: medium
+description: Describes code configuration for enabling SSO for tabs ms.topic: how-to ms.localizationpriority: medium
 keywords: teams authentication tabs Microsoft Azure Active Directory (Azure AD) Graph API
 ---
-# Configure code to enable Teams SSO
+# Configure code to enable SSO

 You need to configure your app code to obtain an access token from Azure AD using Teams identity of the app user.